resbaz/resbaz2019/sydney/workshops.md

 This Software Carpentry inspired workshop will present the Using Databases and SQL lesson.
 This workshop is appropriate for beginners with no programming knowledge.
 We will use a dataset inspired by William Dyer, Frank Pabodie, and Valentina Roerich's expeditions to the Pole of Inaccessibility in the South Pacific to learn how to explore, manipulate, and create a database.
 Databases include powerful tools for search and analysis, and can handle large, complex data sets -- and can scale more effectively than spreadsheets.

-## Visualisation in R
+## Visualisation in Python

 Thursday

-Learn visualisation techniques in R using the ggplot2 package
+Learn visualisation techniques in Python using the Seaborn and the Matplotlib libraries.

 ## Regular Expressions